chun-eric/van_life/README.md

 #Day 25
 - Redoing authentication with firebase

+#Day 26
+- reformating user authentication data.
+An authenticated user should have access to its host routes and data.

+#Day 27
+What a doozy of a day.
+Probably the hardest day of not knowing half the time what was going on.
+1. Restructured the database scheme for user collection by using 2 scripts for the database and the vanhosts
+2. This made it easier to create apis that fetch the appropriate data.
+3. Login and out issues with data host fetching works.
+4. Bug* however still issues with fetching testimonials

 1. Finalize functionality for calendar function
 2. Add book route
 3. Design and make booking page